ocaml/opam/doc/pages/Manual.md

   class="opam">opam</span>
 - `<switch-prefix>/.opam-switch/packages/<pkgname>.<version>/`: metadata of the
   given package as it has been used for its installation
-- `<switch-prefix>/.opam-switch/packages.dev/<pkgname>/`: sources (archives or
+- `<switch-prefix>/.opam-switch/sources/<pkgname>.<version>/` or `<pkgname>/`:
-  VC clones) of the given packages, when not fetched from the repository directly
+  unpacked sources of packages.
+The version is omitted from the directory name for pinned packages, which are typically synchronised to a version-control system rather than unpacked from an archive.
 - `<switch-prefix>/.opam-switch/overlay/<pkgname>/`: custom definition for the
   given pinned packages
 - `<switch-prefix>/.opam-switch/build/<pkgname>.<version>/`: temporary